-PRIVATE DEBT By launching the Aquila Capital Renewable Energy Debt Fund (AC-RED), we have expanded our private debt offering to focus on short- and medium-term bridge financing for construction projects across Europe, Asia Pacific (APAC), and other OECD countries.
-See page 11 for how we measure and report our impact and progress.
-Additional ESG metrics are tracked depending on the fund and asset class.
-This includes sustainability-related standards and benchmarks such as the SFDR, EU Taxonomy, GRESB, and PRI, which are defined in glossary.
-Wiebeck, A., Arndt, B., 2023: "Lifetime avoided emissions".
-The baseline for the calculation has been set according to World Energy Outlook 2022 data and will be revisited every three to five years.
-5 &quot;Aquila Capital's AC One Planet ELTIF surpasses EUR 100 million", Aquila Capital, November 6, 2024.
-ENHANCING SUSTAINABILITY ACROSS OUR PORTFOLIO Lifetime avoided emissions is our key metric for measuring the contribution to climate change mitigation of our assets.
-In 2024, we continued to raise awareness for this metric to help accelerate capital mobilisation towards decarbonisation.
-Using the methodology we have developed to measure lifetime avoided emissions in our portfolio, we found that our operational clean energy portfolio avoided 1.6 million tonnes of $CO_2e$ in 2024 while supplying an equivalent of 1.6 million homes with clean electricity.
-Our operational portfolio and pipeline of clean energy assets have the potential to avoid 34-81 million tonnes of $CO_2e$ over their remaining lifetime.
+PRIVATE DEBT By launching the Aquila Capital Renewable Energy Debt Fund (AC-RED), we have expanded our private debt offering to focus on short- and medium-term bridge financing for construction projects across Europe, Asia Pacific (APAC), and other OECD2 countries.
+2 The Organisation for Economic Cooperation and Development. ^{1 &}quot;Aquila Capital's AC One Planet ELTIF surpasses EUR 100 million", Aquila Capital, November 6, 2024.
+ENHANCING SUSTAINABILITY ACROSS OUR PORTFOLIO Lifetime avoided emissions is our key metric for measuring the climate impact of our assets.2 In 2024, we continued to raise awareness for this metric to help accelerate capital mobilisation towards decarbonisation.
+Using the methodology we have developed to measure lifetime avoided emissions in our portfolio, we found that our operational clean energy portfolio avoided 1.6 million tonnes of CO_2e in 2024 while supplying an equivalent of 1.6 million homes with clean electricity.
+Our operational portfolio and pipeline of clean energy assets have the potential to avoid 34-81 million tonnes of CO_2e over their remaining lifetime.
 In 2024, we also concentrated on further strengthening disclosures across our product suite.
-This included upgrading two diversified private debt strategies - AC Balanced Real Return (BRR) and AC Balanced Real Return II (BRR II) - alongside new Article 9 SFDR fund launches.
+This included upgrading two diversified private debt strategies - AC Balanced Real Return (BRR) and AC Balanced Real Return II (BRR II) - alongside new Article 9 fund launches.
 As a result, we have enhanced our disclosures for funds under the SFDR, including increasing the share of Article 8 and 9 products to 95%.
 Our asset base also provides flexibility for future upgrades, subject to alignment with investor priorities.
 Beyond the regulatory requirements for our SFDR-regulated products, we made significant strides in aligning our assets with the EU Taxonomy.
 We sought to systematically align our asset base with the taxonomy, establishing it as the baseline standard for all new eligible assets.
 By the end of 2024, we had completed the initial phase, focusing on our operational clean energy portfolio in Europe.
-With our diverse asset base, we are uniquely positioned to meet growing client demand for taxonomy-aligned investments, particularly from large banks and insurers reporting under the Corporate Sustainability Reporting Directive (CSRD), as well as investors seeking Article 9 SFDR products.
+With our diverse asset base, we are uniquely positioned to meet growing client demand for taxonomy-aligned investments, particularly from large banks and insurers reporting under the Corporate Sustainability Reporting Directive (CSRD), as well as investors seeking Article 9 products.
 Additionally, we further strengthened our PRI ratings in 2024 for the 2023 reporting period.
 We maintained our top performance in 'Policy, Governance and Strategy', 'Direct - Real Estate' and 'Direct - Infrastructure', gaining five out of five stars in each.
 We also improved our score in the 'Confidence-Building Measures' module, from three to four stars.
-A key insight from this progress is that we need to further enhance our ESG data assurance and audit processes. \ PRI DEEPENING OUR SUPPORT TO CLIENTS Looking ahead, we remain committed to supporting our clients in achieving their decarbonisation goals.
-We will continue investing in research and innovation to enhance our impact and avoided emissions measurement while expanding our investment universe into areas such as behind the meter solutions and enabling infrastructure assets within the decarbonisation ecosystem.
+A key insight from this progress is that we need to further enhance our ESG data assurance and audit processes.

+We also upheld our strong sustainability performance in GRESB, earning five out of five stars across our hydropower funds.
+Additionally, the assessments provided valuable insights into diversity, reporting practices and aligning stakeholder engagement with third-party standards.
+DEEPENING OUR SUPPORT TO CLIENTS Looking ahead, we remain committed to supporting our clients in achieving their decarbonisation goals.
+We will continue investing in research and innovation to enhance climate impact and avoided emissions measurement while expanding our investment universe into areas such as behind the meter solutions and enabling infrastructure assets within the decarbonisation ecosystem.
 However, we believe that as an industry, we still have significant ground to cover in fully recognising and incentivising the contributions of climate solutions to mitigating climate change.
 The way these contributions are valued and integrated into sustainability frameworks remains a work in progress.